SooryaGeorge7/Paint-In-Cafe/README.md

 This page has the food menu for the cafe.
 It will also show information that shows that halaal, vegan and gluten free options are available on request.Costs are shown so that the user can be prepared before coming into the cafe.
 Image of a section of the Cafe is included.

 In addition to the general features of all page , the about page has the following:
-* It has a background video with text overlying that specifies that this is the `Cafe` page which contains the Cafe Menu.
+* It has a background video with text overlying that specifies that this is the `Cafe` page
 ![Cafe page backgroundvideo feature](documentation/cafe-backgroundvideo-feature.png)

 * It has a section containing 3 blocks that has the menu for the cafe and optional extras text below the menu as well.

 ![Cafe section heading](documentation/cafe-heading-feature.png)
 ![Cafe page menu feature](documentation/menu-options-feature.png)
 ![Cafe page optional extras](documentation/cafeextra-options-feature.png)